AdobeDocs/developers-animatesdk-docs/Path_object/path.md

 #### Description

-Method; appends a cubic Bézier curve segment to the path.
+Method; appends a cubic BÃ©zier curve segment to the path.

 #### Example